wbuchanan/crossvalidate/README.md

 - [ ] splitter - a program that handles defining the splits of the dataset for the main end user facing commands also needs to handle potential persistence of group membership (e.g., folds or train/validation/test splits)
 - [ ] fitter - a program that handles fitting the statistical model to the data, also needs to handle storage of results
+- [ ] validate - a
+- [ ] classify - a program that can return the predicted class from classification based models (e.g., logit, ologit, mlogit, etc...)

 ## Mata Stuff
 - [x] `getifin` function to handle parsing if/in expressions in the estimation command